vanyle/vectarine/CONTRIBUTING.md

 # Contributing

-When adding features, keep in mind [the design principles of Vectarine!](./docs/engine-design-principles.md)
+When adding features, keep in mind [the design principles of Vectarine!](./docs/engine/engine-design-principles.md)

+Documentation about parts of the engine are inside the `docs/engine` folder.

 ## Preparing your environment